shepherd007/dump1090/windows/Readme.md

 This repository is an attempt to bring back dump1090 to life in Windows system.
 It is based on existing implementation with a fewer modifications.

+While cloning the view for windows development remember to set git config to:
+> git config --global core.autocrlf true

+That would help avoid issues with line breaks within public_html.
 After cloning repository you need to:
 ```
 cd /dump1090/windows